 While medical personnel should diagnose a foot sprain and prescribe advanced treatment (possibly including crutches or splints), taking a proactive approach to reducing symptoms and pain helps prevent increased injury and severe complications.
 Should you suspect a foot sprain, follow these steps:

 Numbness, tingling, and increased pain suggest potential complications along with a foot sprain.
 Should you experience these symptoms, do not hesitate to contact a doctor.
 Uptown Emergency Room actively treats symptoms of a foot sprain.
-If you are located within the Dallas area, call us at (214) 217-1818.
+If you are located within the Dallas area, call us today.